 Once you understand the type of customer you should be aiming for, it’s time to use targeted marketing to aim your marketing at the right people.
 Most social media services have some kind of targeted marketing settings where you can choose the demographics who your advertising will appear to.
 Platforms such as Facebook offer a fantastic number of demographic targeting settings to tweak in order to raise the quality of your leads.

-There are also demand-side platforms such as Voluum DSP that can help you save time and money when advertising your products and services.
+There are also demand-side platforms that can help you save time and money when advertising your products and services.
 A DSP allows you to quickly set up a campaign with granular demographic targeting that fits your needs, and then the DSP does all the work to figure out how the ads should run.
 It saves you from having to buy digital ad space from publishers and it offers more predictable pricing.

 Find the right platforms and channels to reach your audience